vboussange/HybridDynamicModels.jl/README.md

 ## 📚 Documentation
 Check out [the tutorials](https://vboussange.github.io/HybridDynamicModels.jl/stable/examples/data_loading/) and the [API](https://vboussange.github.io/HybridDynamicModels.jl/stable/api/) in [the documentation](https://vboussange.github.io/HybridDynamicModels.jl/dev/).

+## 📝 Citation
+If you use this code, please cite

+> Boussange, V., Vilimelis-Aceituno, P., Schäfer, F., Pellissier, L., *A calibration framework to improve mechanistic forecasts with hybrid dynamic models*.
+Accepted in Methods in Ecology and Evolution. [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.07.25.501365v4)  (2024)

 ## 🙏 Acknowledgments

 Built on the excellent LuxDL, SciML and TuringLang ecosystems: